 Order of Malta, American Association Conventional Chaplain Bishop Edward Scharfenberger is a strong and active advocate for the victims of domestic violence.
 Click here to read his essay, “The violence at home”, which was printed in The Evangelist, the official publication of the Diocese of Albany.

 Human Trafficking is a growing national and international crisis involving the use and abuse of vulnerable people.
 Although the predominant issue is sex trafficking, both forced labor and organ procurement are recognized as substantial and increasing.
 The three commonalities in human trafficking are force, fraud, and coercion.
 Click here to learn about this crisis and what you can do to combat it by watching our Human Trafficking Virtual Training, led by Deborah O’Hara-Rusckowski, DM, Special Advisor to the Ambassador on Human Trafficking.
+Click here to learn about our new anti-human trafficking ministry.

 A new, encouraging field promoting the dignity and respect of human life can be found in select neonatal ICUs.
 In these forward looking settings, caregivers work with families to allow for the bonding and full human emotions preparing for and after the birth of a child who is expected to live for only hours to days.
 A pioneer and leader in the field is Dr. Elvira Parravicini of Columbia University in New York City.
 Dr. Parravicini is the recipient of the Cardinal John O’Connor Award from the Sisters of Life.
 Click here to read about the origin and growth of The Neonatal Comfort Care Program, co-written by Dr. Parravicini.